 Since I was a little child, I’ve always had itchy feet, but the real travel bug caught me when I was 16.
 At that time, I was given the chance to travel to Honduras to work in a service project, building a house as well as teaching and supervising kids in an orphanage.
 As you can imagine, picture quality back then wasn’t amazing, but here’s a photo of me (still with braces, too!) playing with the children:

-What followed were two more projects in South America, one in a school in Colombia, one with street children in Ecuador.
+What followed were two more projects in South America, one in a school in Colombia, one in Ecuador.
 Back then, I couldn’t pinpoint why these projects were so important to me but I came to realize that I was drawn to engaging with initiatives that provided children with an education in countries where schooling is far from being taken for granted.
-This has to do with my personal background, too: When I was 13 years old, I was placed in a children home myself because of family issues at home.
+This has to do with my personal background, too: When I was 13 years old, I was placed in a children’s home because of family issues at home.
 During this time, studying became my safe haven.
-I started my first bachelor when I was 15, becoming the first in my family to study at the university level.
-Being able to pursue an education allowed me to become independent and to live the life that I always dreamed of.
+I started my first bachelor’s when I was 15, parallel to high school, becoming the first in my family to study at the university level.
+Being able to pursue an education allowed me to become independent and live the life that I always dreamed of.
 To date, I am passionate about passing these chances forward, trying to enable children all around the world to fulfill their visions, too.

-In 2017, during the summer holidays at uni, I headed off to China for four months to study in a traditional kung fu and sanda boxing school.
+In 2017, I headed off to China for four months to study in a traditional kung fu and Sanda boxing school.
 Spending six days a week, training for eight hours a day definitely taught me a lot about resilience, my personal boundaries, and how to push them a little bit further every day.
 It was one of the physically most exhausting times in my life, but one that allowed me to grow immensely personally, too.
-I also picked up basic Chinese while trying to teach the other school kids a bit of English.
+I also picked up basic Chinese while trying to teach the other schoolkids a bit of English.
 I absolutely hope I’ll get a chance to go back there one day.

 Triathlon came into my life when I was just three years old.
 Barely able to stand on my own two feet, I saw the athletes of the Ironman European Championship racing through my hometown close to Frankfurt.
 The crowd was cheering for all the brave women and men, swimming 3.8 km, cycling 180 km before running a full marathon.
 All in one go, all in one day.

-Fast forwards, 19 years later, I’m still on it.
-I’ve completed my first Ironman 70.3s (swim 1.9 km, bike 90 km, run 21 km) and I’m now training for my first full Ironman (swim 3.8 km, bike 180 km and run 42 km).
-Unfortunately, due to an accident, I won’t be able to keep my goal of finishing my first full one in 2020, but I’ll do my very best to finally hear those words, that I’ve been longing to hear for so long, when I’ll cross the finish line of the Ironman in Frankfurt, back at the place where it all began:
+Fast forward, 19 years later, I’m still on it.
+I’ve completed my first Ironman 70.3s (swim 1.9 km, bike 90 km, run 21 km).
+Unfortunately, due to an accident, I wasn’t able to keep my goal of finishing my first full one in 2020, but I’ll do my very best to finally hear those words, that I’ve been longing to hear for so long, when I’ll cross the finish line of the Ironman in Frankfurt, back at the place where it all began: